7 Ways to Onboard Contractors Easier and Faster

 Typically, independent contractors will provide everything needed to complete a project on their end (laptop, phone, etc.), but there’s often more to it than that.
 Before starting work, make sure contractors know who they need to be in touch with and provide access to any information they might need.
 The last thing you want is to start work and then have a project get delayed because of access issues on your end.

 Consider who the main point of contact will be on the project and the best way to get in touch with that person.
 Is there anyone else the contractor needs to be introduced to or made aware of for the project?
-What sort of files do they need to access and have they been granted access?
+What sort of files do they need access to and have they been granted access?
 Doing a technology test run or virtual introduction to other team members before starting work can be very helpful.

 7. Establish Rules for Communication